Gdszzy/blufi-core/readme.md

 ## blufi-core

-This library is mainly to simplify the use of blufi.
+This library is mainly to simplify the use of [blufi](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/ble/blufi.html).

-The core written by C++ and can be compiled to WebAssembly and JNI library.

-Not it support:
+It currently supports:

 - web (WebAssembly+JavaScript)
 - Android (JNI)